-Abstracts are being solicited from graduates of the CS & E class, as well as, abstracts for Systems Engineering, Research and Education.
+Abstracts are being solicited from graduates of the CS & E class as well as abstracts for research and education related to process improvments.
 All submitted abstracts will be considered for poster and/or oral presentation.
-CS & E abstracts qualify for conference awards.
-The deadline for submitting an abstract is Friday, August 29 at 5:00 p.m.
-An awards dinner recognizing exceptional individuals and team improvement efforts with awards to top CS & E abstract submissions will take place during the conference on Wednesday evening, October 15, 2014.
+The deadline for submitting an abstract is Thursday, February 18, 2016 at 5:00 p.m.
+Employees of the University of Texas System that submit a CS & E abstract qualify for conference awards.
+An awards dinner recognizing exceptional individuals and team improvement efforts with awards to top CS & E abstract submissions will take place during the conference on Thursday evening, April 21, 2016.

 Employee of institution within the University of Texas System – $100